-US meningitis cases climb to 205 as outbreak worsensOctober 15th, 2012 in Diseases, Conditions, Syndromes /
+US meningitis cases climb to 205 as outbreak worsensOctober 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Fungal meningitis tied to a contaminated steroid has affected 205 people in a worsening outbreak of the infection that has killed 15 people in the United States, officials said Sunday.

 Fourteen states have been affected by the outbreak, the Centers for Disease Control and Prevention said.
 On Saturday, it had reported 198 cases nationwide.